 - Project Healthy Schools

 - HF/MVS/KIN 425 Physical Activity & Pediatric Disabilities

 - Spanish Language Internship Program (SLIP)

 Placement Process for the above courses and programs 2020-2021

 - Complete the Volunteer Information Form provided to you by AAPS

 - Sign up for an Orientation Session

 - Once you complete the information form, AAPS will conduct a background check and will let you know if there are any issues.

 - For some programs and courses above, AAPS will assist you with the placement process, for others, you will be placed by your U-M Coordinator.
 If you are unsure about how you will be placed, please contact your U-M Coordinator, professor or staff that oversees your course or program.

-- For Fall 2019, you should be able to start your volunteer placement in late September.
+- For Fall 2020, you should be able to start your volunteer placement in late September or early October.